TL;DR

 Probate is the legal process of validating a will and granting the executors the authority to distribute the deceased's estate.
 In the UK, this process is rarely quick.
 According to HM Courts & Tribunals Service data, the average time from submitting a probate application to a grant being issued can be several months, and complex estates can take much longer.

 During this time, your family may be left in financial limbo, unable to access the funds you intended for them.
 An FIB policy written in trust bypasses probate entirely.
-Upon your death, the insurance provider can pay the proceeds directly to the trustees as soon as the claim is approved, often within a few weeks.
+Upon your death, the insurance provider may pay the proceeds directly to the trustees as soon as the claim is approved, often within a few weeks.
 This gives your family access to the income they need, when they need it most.

 Inheritance Tax is a tax on the estate of someone who has passed away.
 As of 2025, the standard IHT threshold (or 'nil-rate band') is £325,000.
 Anything above this value is typically taxed at a hefty 40%.
-While there are other allowances, such as the Residence Nil Rate Band for passing on a main home to direct descendants, a large life insurance payout can easily push an otherwise modest estate over the threshold.
+While there are other allowances, such as the Residence Nil Rate Band for passing on a main home to direct descendants, a large life insurance claim payment can easily push an otherwise modest estate over the threshold.

 Example without a Trust:

 When you place your FIB policy in trust, you legally remove it from your estate.
-The payout goes directly to the beneficiaries via the trust, so it is not included in the IHT calculation on your death.
+The claim payment goes directly to the beneficiaries via the trust, so it is not included in the IHT calculation on your death.
 This simple piece of administrative paperwork can save your family tens or even hundreds of thousands of pounds.

 Insurers typically offer their own standard trust forms, which usually fall into one of two main categories.
 Choosing the right one depends on how much flexibility and control you want.